aeonSolutions/AeonLabs-Site-Logistics-Platform/Windows/Release/Construction Site Logistics Office/README.md

 there is a global env. file located in modules/state.vb

 ## Test user Login credentials
+the test server for the Cloud API is located in : http://www.aeonlabs.solutions/sitelogistics.construction

 - user: 123456789
 - pass: 0000